lauracvilla-zz/Odoo-Modules/README.md

-# Odoo-Modules-12.0
+# Odoo-Modules
-Modules for Odoo 12.0
+Modules for Odoo ERP

-This folder contains modules for Odoo 12.
+This folder contains modules for Odoo ERP.
 Every single module was tested on a clean Odoo installation.
 However, you should always back up your Odoo before you install any new module.

 For installation instructions please visit: